cplemm/AsyncAIChat/README.md

     You will have to select your subscription and an Azure region, and specify a name for the target resource group (rgName).

 4. Wait for the provisioning process to complete.
+5. Optional: you can test the app & function locally before deploying them to Azure:

+     - Azure Function
+         - In the ./src/Function folder, create a copy of the ```local.settings.sample.json``` file and name it ```local.settings.json```.
+         - Fill in all required configuration values => you can find them in the Azure Portal in the resources you have provisioned above.
+         - Open a terminal window and navigate to the Functions directory (```cd ./src/Function```)
+         - Start the Function locally by running ```func start```
+     - Web App
+         - In the ./src/Client folder, create a copy of the ```appsettings.sample.json``` file and name it ```appsettings.json```.
+         - Fill the required configuration values for APIM and SignalR => again, find them in the Azure Portal.
+Copy the APIM subscription key from the 'SB subscription' that you find under APIs->Subscriptions.
+         - Open a NEW terminal window and navigate to the Client directory (```cd ./src/Client```)
+         - Start the web app locally by running ```dotnet run```
+         - Open the browser on the port shown and [test](#test) the app.

 ### Deploy App & Function